Twine-Umich/q100/README.md

 ## Overview

-Q100 in SimpleChisel is a design based on the [Q100](https://dl.acm.org/doi/10.1145/2644865.2541961) paper.
+Q100 in Twine is a design based on the [Q100](https://dl.acm.org/doi/10.1145/2644865.2541961) paper.
 This repo composes of multiple components, a testing framework built with Verilator, and a synthesis configuration built with Yosys.

 The basic timing assumptions of this design is that a transaction happens when the valid and ready are `hi` in the same cycle.
 Whenever a stream is completed, set the EOF signal to hi for one cycle to indicate the stream is over.
 As an example, assume we want to compute a data stream composed of data 1, 2, 3.